 (Offered as HIST 377 [AS/TE] and ASLC 377) This course examines the rise, establishment, and decline of British colonialism in India.
 Originating with the profound transitions underway in the mid-eighteenth century, the colonial state extended its reach over much of the subcontinent over the following century, yet crumbled by the middle of the twentieth.
 How do we understand these great revolutions in society and politics historically?
 What did they mean for those whose lives were transformed by them?
 How does the legacy of colonialism endure?
 Structured by the most important debates colonial rule generated both historically and historiographically, the course offers the opportunity to ask the old riddle, what was colonialism?
 In consultation with the instructor, students may choose to write the seminar-paper required for the History major in this course.
 One class meeting per week.

 Not open to first-year students.
 Limited to 18 students.
 Enrollment requires attendance at the first class meeting.
-Fall semester.
-Professor A. Gordon.2018-19: Offered in Fall 2018
+Omitted 2019-20.
+Professor A. Gordon.2019-20: Not offered

 (Offered as HIST 425 [EUP] and EUST 425) The history of the pre-modern European economy is usually understood as the singular and exceptional rise of the first modern economy.
 Yet recent research in economic history and shifts in the world economy have provided new perspectives to reconsider the rise of the European economy.
 From this long-term and global viewpoint, the story of Europe’s economic take-off becomes the remarkable story of a backwater that became mainstream.
 How was Europe able to reposition itself from a periphery of the Eurasian economy to a central node of the global economy?
 What drove Europeans further and further into the East and how did their incursions disrupt or adapt to previous trade networks and practices?
 How did the exports and imports of Europe change as their relation to the world economy changed?
 By considering these questions, the course will revisit the familiar histories of the Commercial Revolution, the travels of Marco Polo, the Age of Discovery, the East India Companies, the Atlantic System, and the road to the Industrial Revolution.
 Using the analysis and synthesis of modern historians, we will situate the economic take-off of Europe in the context of the transformation of the world economy.
 Utilizing past travel logs, eyewitness reports, business contracts, customs receipts, and other non-narrative sources, students will complete a research paper that tackles one of these histories and casts them in new light.
 One class meeting per week.